 CLAT 2021 Admit Card

-The admit card of CLAT 2021 will available here.
+The admit card of CLAT 2021 will available on July 14.
 Check Here.

 All registered applicants are issued admit cards to appear in the exam.
 Candidates must note that only successful applicants i.e. who have filled up the form completely before submitting, paid the application fee, and applied on or before the time are issued the admit card.
 CLAT 2021 admit card will be released at the official website i.e. consortiumofnlus.ac.in as per schedule before the exam.
 Candidates can download the CLAT 2021 admit card by logging in to the official website of Consortium of NLUs using the registered mobile number and password.